School of Biosciences

 Withdrawal reflexes are the simplest centrally-organized responses to painful stimuli hence they are often used for the study of nociception, however few studies examine the withdrawal response in any detail.
 The organization of limb withdrawal was first described by Charles Sherrington at the start of the 20th century, who proposed that withdrawal to a transient stimulus was a stereotypical response involving excitation of all flexor muscles in a limb with concomitant inhibition of extensor muscles: the 'flexor reflex'.
 However recent studies on the organization of withdrawal reflexes suggest they produce the most appropriate movement depending on the site of the stimulus and that each hind limb muscle has an excitatory receptive field overlying the area withdrawn by contraction of that muscle.
 The total movement generated by a noxious stimulus is therefore the result of collective activation of reflexes to those muscles that have excitatory receptive fields overlapping the point of stimulation.
 This 'modular theory', first proposed by Jens Schouenborg, means extensors as well as flexors can act as the primary movers.
 Studies in the Harris laboratory have recently focused on how reflex responses are (re-)organized following injurious peripheral stimuli.
 Injurious stimuli augment the protective function of reflexes by enhancing (sensitizing) reflexes that protect the injured site and inhibiting those reflexes that might exacerbate the site of injury.
 The group has shown that the areas from which a reflex can be sensitized closely match those from which the reflex itself can be evoked, provided the spinal cord is intact.
 If descending pathways are interrupted, sensitization can be evoked from a much wider area.
 Thus whether the reflex is sensitized or inhibited after an injury depends on the relationship between the site of the injury and its relationship to the movement made by the reflex.
 The nature of the pathways that control these 'sensitization fields' is also of great interest to the group.
 Major projections from the brain to the spinal cord contain the neurotransmitters noradrenaline or 5-hydroxytryptamine (5-HT, serotonin) hence these pathways are prime candidates to study pharmacologically in order to tap into endogenous systems towards the possible benefit of pain relief.

-Most recently, in collaboration with other groups at Nottingham (Dr Sara Kelly), the research has been particularly targeted towards the potential sensitization and reorganization of reflex responses in arthritic pain states and the influence of descending pathways.
+My previous research has been particularly targeted towards the potential sensitization and reorganization of reflex responses in arthritic pain states and the influence of descending pathways.
 Osteoarthritis (OA) is a degenerative joint disease affecting almost 40% of the population aged over 60 as well as being a major debilitating disease in animals, leading to chronic pain and disability.
 Understanding the mechanisms that drive and maintain OA pain is therefore critical for the rational development of effective therapies.
-In line with our previous research, evidence suggests that plasticity within the central nervous system ('central sensitization') contributes to the maintenance of OA pain.
-In further collaboration with Dr Jo Murrell (Bristol University) we hope to translate the groups findings over to a clinical setting by studying reflex responses in dogs with arthritis, in the hope of developing better diagnostic capability and a more targeted treatment regime.
+Evidence suggests that plasticity within the central nervous system ('central sensitization') contributes to the maintenance of OA pain.
+In collaboration with veterinary researchers in Bristol (UK) and North Carolina State University (USA) I have translated some of my techniques and findings to a clinical setting by studying reflex responses in dogs with arthritis, in the hope of developing better diagnostic capability and a more targeted treatment regime.

 Past Research